Jill Tietjen: Writing and speaking

-Tietjen is an editor for the Springer Women in Engineering series, and authored the series' introductory volume.
+Tietjen is an editor for the Springer Women in Engineering and Science series, and authored the series' introductory volume.
 She was a blogger for The Huffington Post from 2014 to 2018, writing about women's historical achievements.

 Tietjen received training in public speaking in her first job at the Duke Power Company.
 She gave presentations on nuclear power for that company, and later used her speaking skills to deliver expert testimony for electric utilities before Federal and state regulatory commissions.
 She is also a motivational speaker on the topics of "women in engineering, historical women in engineering and science, and leadership".

 Memberships and affiliations

-Tietjen was elected to the national board of the Society of Women Engineers in 1988 and served as its national president from 1991-1992.
+Tietjen was elected to the national board of the Society of Women Engineers in 1988 and served as its national president from 1991 to 1992.
 She was the first woman on the board of directors of the Rocky Mountain Electrical League, as well as that group's first woman president.

-She was board chair of the Girl Scouts – Mile Hi Council from 1999-2007, and joined the board of the National Women's Hall of Fame from 2009-2014; in 2015 she was appointed CEO.
+She was board chair of the Girl Scouts – Mile Hi Council from 1999 to 2007, and joined the board of the National Women's Hall of Fame from 2009 to 2014; in 2015 she was appointed CEO.

 Tietjen is an Outside Director of the Georgia Transmission Corporation.
-She served as an Outside Director of Merrick & Company from 2010-2021.
+She served as an Outside Director of Merrick & Company from 2010 to 2021.
 Since 2008, she is a trustee of the University of Virginia School of Engineering and Applied Science.

 Awards and honors

 Tietjen has been listed in Who's Who in Engineering, Who's Who in Science and Engineering, and Who's Who in Technology.
 She was inducted into the Colorado Women's Hall of Fame in 2010 and the Colorado Authors' Hall of Fame in 2019.

+She was elected to the National Academy of Construction in 2022.

 Personal life

 In 1976 she married her first husband, a fellow engineering student whom she met at the University of Virginia, becoming known as Jill S. Baylor.
 They divorced in 1994.
-Her second husband is David Tietjen.
-The couple resides in Centennial, Colorado.
+She was married to David Tietjen from 1996 to 2024.
+She resides in Centennial, Colorado.